A security awareness program that develops a well-rooted community is essential for helping college and university communities withstand cyberattacks.

-BiographyBen Woelk, CISSP, is the Program Manager for the Information Security Office at the Rochester Institute of Technology where he's developed a leading information security awareness program.
+Ben Woelk, CISSP, CPTC, is the Program Manager for the Information Security Office at the Rochester Institute of Technology where he's developed a leading information security awareness program.
 Ben is a member and former co-chair of the EDUCAUSE/Internet2 Security Awareness and Training Working Group of the Higher Education Information Security Council.
-He is also a former Director and Community Affairs Committee Chair for the Society for Technical Communication.
+Ben is an Associate Fellow and a past president of the Society for Technical Communication.

 Prior to joining RIT, Ben provided technical communications and change management consulting to a number of area Fortune 500 companies.
 His current interests include working with other security awareness practitioners to develop effective security awareness programs and providing mentoring and coaching to new and aspiring introverted leaders, and speaking and presenting workshops on introverted leadership, creating security awareness programs, and technical communication.

 Protect your data and devices when you travel.
 The twelve Security Awareness blogs feature ready-made content designed to enhance security awareness.

 Several higher education IT security leaders share a few of their success stores about how they collaborate effectively with other departments, and ways they make people care more about security awareness.